-Recently I have been thinking back to those days and realized that one of the main reasons why the IT-system became to robust was because we spent an immense amount of time on managing exceptions.
-In this case an exception is everything that is diverging from the normal – a breakdown on a remote terminal, wrong format of a transaction, rejection of a transaction etc. I actually think we created more C-code for managing exceptions than we did for the actual system.
-If we hadn’t focused so intensively on finding ways to manage all sorts of possible exceptions we would have had lot more interruptions (downtime) and consequently lower customer satisfaction.
+Recently I have been thinking back to those days and realized that one of the main reasons why the IT system became robust was because we spent an immense amount of time managing exceptions.
+In this case, an exception is everything that is diverging from the normal – a breakdown on a remote terminal, wrong format of a transaction, rejection of a transaction etc. I think we created more C-code for managing exceptions than we did for the actual system.
+If we hadn’t focused so intensively on finding ways to manage all sorts of possible exceptions we would have had a lot more interruptions (downtime) and consequently lower customer satisfaction.

-Today after having helped hundreds of leaders and organisations gaining cultural intelligence I think I can see a pattern.
+Today after having helped hundreds of leaders and organisations gain cultural intelligence I think I can see a pattern.
 And I want to share it with you and get your comments and thoughts.

-There might be rules for who can get a company car, but sometimes it might make sense giving a company car to a single-mom secretary if that makes her life so much easier that she can remain a great asset to the company.
+There might be rules for who can get a company car, but sometimes it might make sense to give a company car to a single-mom secretary if that makes her life so much easier then she can remain a great asset to the company.

 There might be rules for how many weeks of vacation an employee can have per year but circumstances in his life may require an exception to these rules.

 Managing exceptions is something we do all the time but sadly a lot of managers are so keen on following the rules that they miss the opportunity to realise how great it feels to break them.
 Try to turn it around for a moment.

 Imagine you are late for your flight.
 You know you have to check in 30 minutes before departure.
 You arrive at the check-in counter 28 minutes before departure exhausted after having rushed through the airport.
 Now two things can happen:

 - You will be told that you are late and that you have to purchase a new ticket.
 That is according to the rules but you still get upset because you can easily get on the plane without delaying anything.